jbhannah/jbhannah.net/src/pages/articles/2020-06-02-negating-activerecord-scopes.md

 # Negating ActiveRecord Scopes

-Here's a neat trick in Rails to use the plumbing of ActiveRecord to keep your code DRY and maintainable.
-Say you have a scope in an ActiveRecord model with an `expires_at` column, to find records that are still active:
+Here's a neat trick in Rails to use the plumbing of ActiveRecord to keep your models DRY and maintainable.
+Say you have a scope in an ActiveRecord model with an `expires_at` column, to find records that are still active[^1]:

 ```ruby
 class Foobar < ApplicationRecord